 Our Protocol enables Holders to register their codes through immutable and secure mechanisms that are encrypted yet searchable and enables blockchain based smart contracts that allow the Holder to sell code access to selected network members.

 The members will need to have a PayPal digital wallet and linked to the platform.
-The Holders and Scouts will have to complete the KYC, before being able to transact
+The Holders and Validators will have to complete the KYC, before being able to transact

 As a User, you can request the Holder to customize the code for your requirement, which the Holder might do it at a additional cost.
 As a Developer you can buy the existing code from the Holder and customize it.